 What are the contact details for support services for the parents of pupils with special educational needs?

 How to access Rochdale Local Authority’s Local Offer?

 The policy is monitored across all areas of Inclusion under the lead of the Headmaster and SENCo.
 A register of all children with identified disabilities is kept confidentially and updated regularly.

 The academic progress of children on this register is tracked using the established school systems and any outcome gaps identified.

 We endeavour to ensure that disabled children participate in all educational and non-educational visits and make provision accordingly.

 The monitoring and assessment of the act of this plan and curricular provision / standards achieved by children under its remit are integrated in review meetings on an annual basis.

 Parents are fully informed of all provision made for their children and are involved in formal meetings.
 Teachers are always accessible for informal meetings to discuss progress.
 In addition to this, the allocation of a Learning Guide to all learners across the School within a vertical House system ensures that all learners, irrespective of disability or additional need, have a designated adult who is their first point of contact, and who can be contacted by parents/carers at any time to discuss provision for their child.

 In addition to the ‘vertical’ support network through the Form and House system, additional support is in place to ensure behaviour needs and any issues relating to the Year group are addressed.
 In this way, a matrix of support is in place to ensure no child ‘falls through the gaps’ at any stage in their School life.

-    This document should be read in conjunction with the Local Offer, SEN(D) Policy and all other policy documents relating to the conduct of staff and learners across the School which can be found on our school website.
+This document should be read in conjunction with the Local Offer, SEN(D) Policy and all other policy documents relating to the conduct of staff and learners across the School which can be found on the website HERE.